Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 #### Add Connectivity Information

-This is done by using the templated connect<> object.
-For our cascaded chain, the first FIR filter must have its input connected to the subgraph input `in`, and the last FIR filter must have its output connected to the subgraph output `out`.
-If there is more than one FIR filter, their inputs and outputs must be daisy chained together:
+Add connectivity by using the templated `connect<>` object.
+In this cascaded chain, connect the input of the first FIR filter to the subgraph input `in`.
+Then connect the output of the last FIR filter to the subgraph output `out`.
+When more than one FIR filter is present, daisy-chain their inputs and outputs together:

 ```
                 connect<>(in.out[0], FIR_ARRAY[0].in[0]);